Gold Coast environment

 Take action, get involved or learn something new.

-Learn how the City develops policies and strategies to protect our city’s biodiversity.
+Learn about how we develop policies and strategies to protect our city’s biodiversity.

-Discover what the City is doing to protect and manage our coast, bushland, parks and reserves, catchments, waterways and native vegetation including tree removal and related requirements.
+Discover what we are doing to protect and manage our coast, bushland, parks and reserves, catchments, waterways and native vegetation, including tree removal and related requirements.

-Learn about our native wildlife on the Gold Coast, what the City is doing to protect our threatened species and how you can help.
+Learn about the native wildlife on the Gold Coast, what we are doing to protect our threatened species and how you can help.

 Learn how simple it is to live more sustainably by reducing, reusing and recycling.

-Find out more about the City's water supply and sewerage services, and your water and sewerage rate notice.
+Find out more about our water supply and sewerage services, and your water and sewerage rate notice.

-Explore how the City is managing waste and working towards a sustainable future through waste reduction, recovery and recycling.
+Explore how we are managing waste and working towards a sustainable future through waste reduction, recovery and recycling.

 Be prepared in times of severe flood, storm, bushfire, cyclone and other emergencies.

-Explore the natural side of the City and enjoy our beaches, open spaces and hinterland.
+Explore the natural side of the Gold Coast and enjoy our beaches, open spaces and hinterland.

-Explore the botanical diversity of the Gold Coast, from the mangroves to the mountains, all on one site in the heart of the city.
+Explore the Gold Coast's botanical diversity, from the mangroves to the mountains, all on one site in the heart of the city.

 City Jobs - Greening Officer